 Scholarship Information

-Salem State offers several institutional scholarships and grants to help offset the cost of getting your degree.
+Salem State offers several institutional grants and scholarships to help offset the cost of getting your degree.
 Whether you're an incoming Salem State student or an upperclassman, there are opportunities for you to reduce your college expenses!

-Students applying to Salem State who submit their FAFSA are automatically considered for institutional scholarships and grants.
+Students applying to Salem State who submit a FAFSA are automatically considered for certain institutional scholarships.
+However, several endowed and external scholarships require a separate application.
+These scholarship opportunities are listed in the Viking Scholarships portal.

 Incoming Students

-Salem State academic scholarships are awarded to some incoming students who meet eligibility requirements.
-Students who are awarded academic scholarships must maintain a full-time course load and meet academic progress goals.
+Salem State provides academic scholarships to certain incoming students who meet eligibility criteria.
+Recipients must maintain full-time enrollment (12 or more credits) and fulfill the academic progress requirements.

 Current Salem State Students